 More card details

-On top of the fantastic sign up bonus, this versatile credit card earns 2x Ultimate Reward Points per dollar spent on all travel and dining purchases, and 1x point per dollar on every other transaction.
-As you would expect, there are no foreign transaction fees with the Chase Sapphire Preferred® Card, but there is a $95 annual fee which is waived the first year.
+On top of the fantastic sign up bonus, this versatile credit card earns 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+As you would expect, there are no foreign transaction fees with the Chase Sapphire Preferred® Card, but there is an annual fee of $0 Intro for the First Year, then $95.

 The card comes with all the standard perks you would expect from a great travel rewards credit card including Lost Luggage Reimbursement, Primary Rental Car Insurance, Concierge Service and more.
 As an added bonus, the actual card is made of metal and the extra weight brings a sense of prestige with the card.